cypress-io/cypress/docs/source/api/commands/spy.md

 **Assertion Support**

-Cypress has also built-in [sinon-chai](https://github.com/domenic/sinon-chai) support, so any [assertions](https://github.com/domenic/sinon-chai#assertions) supported by `sinon-chai` can be used without any configuration.
+Cypress has also built-in {% url "sinon-chai" bundled-tools#Sinon-Chai %} support, so any {% url "assertions supported by `sinon-chai`" available-assertions#Sinon-Chai %} can be used without any configuration.

 # Command Log